Diego Jourdan: Career

-The end of 2021 also saw his return to adult coloring books with the publication of his Masterpixels book series.
+The end of 2021 saw his return to adult coloring books with the publication of his Masterpixels books.

-In November 2022, Jourdan Pereira's 5-Minute Classic Animal Stories, an adaptation of classic fables and tales, was published in the US followed by The World Almanac Book of Crosswords.
+In 2022, Jourdan Pereira began to abridge classics for the "5-Minute" line of Sky Pony Press' children's storybooks, including 5-Minute Classic Animal Stories, an adaptation of classic fables and tales, and 5-Minute Jesus Stories.
+He also joined The World Almanac as a puzzle constructor with The World Almanac Book of Crosswords, and its wordsearch annuals.

+Early in 2023, he became a contributing writer at Writer's Digest.
+In October, his translation of Horacio Quiroga's Tales of Love, Madness, and Death was also announced by London-based publisher Renard Press.